Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

         * `file_mode` if the file mode to set for the file on the compute node.
           This is optional.
 * (optional) `entrypoint` is the property that can override the Docker image defined `ENTRYPOINT`.
+This option only applies to Docker containers.
-* (optional) `command` is the command to execute in the Docker container context.
-If this task is a regular non-multi-instance task, then this is the command passed to the container context during `docker run`.
-If this task is a multi-instance task, then this `command` is the application command and is executed with `docker exec` in the running Docker container context from the `coordination_command` in the `multi_instance` property.
+* (optional) `command` is the command to execute in the container context.
+If this task is a regular non-multi-instance task, then this is the command passed to the container context during `docker run` for a Docker container or to the `singularity_cmd` for a Singularity container.
+If this task is a multi-instance task under a Docker container, then this `command` is the application command and is executed with `docker exec` in the running Docker container context from the `coordination_command` in the `multi_instance` property.
+If this task is a multi-isntance task under a Singularity container, then this `command` acts similar to a regular non-multi-instance task as no special run+exec behavior is needed with Singularity containers to achieve multi-instance execution.
 This property may be null.
 Note that if you are using a `task_factory` for the specification, then task factory arguments are applied to the `command`.
 Therefore, Python-style string formatting options (excluding